jmerle/ai-bot-workspace/README.md

 - Node.js & npm
 - Java 8

-On Unix-like systems, libgconf is required aswell, and can be installed with `sudo apt-get install libgconf-4-2`.
-Besides that, on non-Windows machines it is required that the path to the cloned directory does not contain spaces.
+On Unix-like systems libgconf is required aswell.
+It and can be installed with `sudo apt-get install libgconf-4-2`.

 ### Installation
 ```bash